 When asked about their ethnicity, most Pakistanis agree that they are Punjabis.
 On the other hand, when asked what language they mostly speak, they answer “Urdu.”
 Following this would be the question: Why not Punjabi?
-Sadly, the replies are often from embarrassment.
+Sadly, the replies are often rooted in embarrassment.

 People have agreed that standard Punjabi can come out as a powerful language and may be misunderstood by the recipient.
 They have also said that Punjabi is used informally.
 It is not common for people to use Punjabi with someone in the official capacity or for the first time.
-They would prefer using it with very close family, friends, and peer, and in a casual atmosphere, and there is often a sense of embarrassment attached to it.
+They would prefer using it with very close family, friends, and peers, and in a casual atmosphere, and there is often a sense of embarrassment attached to it.

 The Indian Punjabi is not the same, though.
 Punjabis are known to walk, even strut with pride.
 They are people who can easily be identified as “larger than life.”
 They are loud, welcoming, funny, and carefree.
 They are also very opinionated and are not afraid to take on challenges.